 Here are some of the questions that our clients had been asked.

-On one hand it is better if you know someone who would come to your aid should you get in trouble.
-But on the other hand it makes your motive for travel shaky.
-The best answer to this, particularly if you are in the Schengen area is to tell them you have a friend living in UK and he has a Schengen tourist visa.
+On one hand, it is better if you know someone who would come to your aid should you get in trouble.
+But on the other hand, it makes your motive for travel shaky.
+The best answer to this, particularly if you are in the Schengen area is to tell them you have a friend living in the UK and he has a Schengen tourist visa.
 Should you have any trouble then he will definitely come to your aid.

 Just say that the days of travel (as mentioned in flight schedule) and the places you will visit(as mentioned in the hotel bookings) are fixed.

-Q.Have you travelled to any other country ?
-Why ?
-Did they deny you visa ?
+Q.Have you travelled to any other country?
+Why?
+Did they deny you a visa?

-Q. You are travelling alone . why ?
-It is risky travelling all alone
+Q. You are travelling alone. why?
+It is risky for travelling all alone

 You could say that you have backpacked to a lot of places alone and had no trouble coping with it.